TOAST-DOCS/Gamebase/en/unreal-etc.md

         * GamebaseLaunchingStatus::INSPECTING_ALL_SERVICES: 304
         * GamebaseLaunchingStatus::INTERNAL_SERVER_ERROR: 500
 * Change of Heartbeat Information
     * Occurs when there is change in the heartbeat response which periodically stays connected to Gamebase server.
-For instance, event occurrence due to banning on user. 주기적으로 Gamebase 서버와 연결을 유지하는 Heartbeat response에 변동이 있을 때 발생합니다. 예를 들어 사용자 이용 정지에 의한 이벤트가 있습니다.
+For instance, event occurrence due to banning on user.
     * Type: GamebaseObserverType::Heartbeat (= "heartbeat")
-    * Code: See constant value declared at each GamebaseErrorCode에 선언된 상수를 참조합니다.
+    * Code: See constant value declared at each GamebaseErrorCode.
         * GamebaseErrorCode::INVALID_MEMBER: 6
         * GamebaseErrorCode::BANNED_MEMBER: 7